Newman Foodbank

 Catholic Social Teaching ensures we have a commitment to support our local children and families who are in food poverty.
 Sadly, over 13 million people live below the poverty line in the UK and the need for foodbanks has increased due to the current cost of living crisis.

 Our Foodbank runs weekly on Fridays and offers help to local families in crisis.
+We support over 50 vulnerable families from the school community.
 Many families have no recourse to public funds due to their immigration status, unemployment, loss of jobs, universal credit or low income and debt.

 We are proud of our Student Volunteers and Staff Volunteers who turn up weekly and demonstrate 'Faith in Action' in the school community.